earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/hw-plot-precip-data/2017-01-25-flood01-intro-to-ggplot-R.md

 <img src="{{ site.url }}/images/rfigs/course-materials/earth-analytics/week-2/hw-plot-precip-data/2017-01-25-flood01-intro-to-ggplot-R/plot-data-1.png" title="quick plot of precip data" alt="quick plot of precip data" width="100%" />

-## Plotting with ggplot2
+## Plot with ggplot2

-`ggplot2` is a plotting package that makes it simple to create complex plots from data in a dataframe.
+`ggplot2` is a plotting package that makes it simple to create complex plots from data in a data.frame.
 It uses default settings, which help to create publication quality plots with a minimal amount of settings and tweaking.

 ggplot graphics are built step by step by adding new elements.

-To build a ggplot we need to:
+To build a ggplot() we need to:

 - bind the plot to a specific data frame using the `data` argument